MuhammadHussnain07/MuhammadHussnain07/README.md

 ---

 ## 💬 What Working With Me Looks Like
-✅ App delivered in 7 days — or I work free until it's done ✅ Daily progress updates — you always know what's happening ✅ n8n automation built-in — your app works while you sleep ✅ Clean code + full documentation — no black-box handoffs ✅ Post-delivery support — I don't disappear after payment ✅ Honest advice — I'll tell you what you need, not just what you ask
+*"✅ App delivered in 7 days — or I work free until it's done*" *"✅ Daily progress updates — you always know what's happening*" *"✅ n8n automation built-in — your app works while you sleep*" *"✅ Clean code + full documentation — no black-box handoffs*" *"✅ Post-delivery support — I don't disappear after payment*" *"✅ Honest advice — I'll tell you what you need, not just what you ask*"

 ---